knice/inquiry.ucsc.edu/source/_articles/2020-21/living-history.md

 ideas, issues of representation and understanding, and knowledge as a kind of fluid movement between memory and direct experience.
 "This is not a linear narrative projected on a single screen.
-It's 10 screens---different positions, sizes---where you follow the action and are shaped by the action, just as you are shaped by the visual experiences you have in your daily life."
+It's 10 screens&mdash;different positions, sizes&mdash;where you follow the action and are shaped by the action, just as you are shaped by the visual experiences you have in your daily life."